mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_b_cert_testing.md

 When certification begins, vendors will be required to generate a key and secret to a "Minimal" sandbox [Operational Data Store (ODS)](https://techdocs.ed-fi.org/display/ETKB/Ed-Fi+Operational+Data+Store+and+API) with no sample data pre-loaded.
 This ODS will contain the Minnesota Education School and District records synchronized with [MDE ORG](https://public.education.mn.gov/MdeOrgView/), MN specific descriptors, District Programs, and the State Course Catalog and Staff records required for the MCCC data collection.
 When submitting data for each of the Certification scenarios, we ask that you use a district you have access to, and schools within the district.

 ## Accessing the Sandbox
 _Please note_: In school years ending 2020 though 2022, sandbox environments were given ```sbYY_``` in the base paths for the API, affecting sandbox and Swagger URLs.
-For school year 2022-2023, the base sandbox URL is merely ``https://test.edfi5.education.mn.gov/swagger/`` - note the "edfi5" portion of the URL, but no ```sbYY_``` portion.
-Look for the ```sbYY_``` portion to return for the 2023-2024 school year.
+For school year 2022-2023, the base sandbox URL was merely ``https://test.edfi5.education.mn.gov/swagger/`` - note the "edfi5" portion of the URL, but no ```sbYY_``` portion.
+For the 2023-2024 school year, a sandbox identifier has returned without an underscore: ``https://test.edfi5.education.mn.gov/sb24/api/``.

 ### Sandbox Admin Website
-As part of Sandbox certification, you will need access to the [Sandbox Admin Site](https://test.edfi5.education.mn.gov/admin/).
+As part of Sandbox certification, you will need access to the [Sandbox Admin Site](https://test.edfi5.education.mn.gov/sb24/admin).
 To request an account, [contact MDE by email](mailto:EdFiProjectSupportMNIT.MDE@state.mn.us).
 In the Sandbox Admin Site, you will be able to create ODS instances to use for development and testing of your integrations. ([The Ed-Fi TechDocs](https://techdocs.ed-fi.org/display/ODSAPI31/Using+the+Sandbox+Administration+Portal) have more detailed instructions on setting up sandboxes.)

 ### Swagger UI
 We continue to use the [Swagger UI tool](https://swagger.io/tools/swagger-ui/) to visualize and interact with the ODS API.
-Developers can access this [UI for MDE's Sandbox](https://test.edfi5.education.mn.gov/swagger/) to test-drive Create, Read, Update, and Delete (CRUD) actions before building integrations as necessary.
+Developers can access this [UI for MDE's Sandbox](https://test.edfi5.education.mn.gov/sb24/swagger) to test-drive Create, Read, Update, and Delete (CRUD) actions before building integrations as necessary.

-_Please note:_ MDE's Swagger website has been customized to remove the generic "Resources" section.
-All MN Specific resources can be found under the Profiles for each School Year.
-Note the order of Profiles listed on the site is alphabetical, not chronological.
+_Please note:_ When using Swagger, always double-check the "API Section" listed in the upper right drop-down, and note:

+- The listings in the drop-down are alphabetical, not chronological
-- All MN Specific resources defined for the **2022-2023** School Collection can be found under the **Minnesota-Twenty-Two-Twenty-Three-SISVendor-Profile**.
+- All MN Specific resources defined for the **2023-2024** School Collection can be found under the **Minnesota-Twenty-Three-Twenty-Four-SISVendor-Profile**.
 - A preview of future releases is under the generic-named _Minnesota-Preview-SISVendor-Profile_.
 - The Identities Section is not functional in the Sandbox and is provided as documentation only
 - Please ignore the "Assessment-Read-Only" and "Assessment-Read-Write" profiles at this time.

-Upon launch of the Swagger Sandbox UI, the site will finish loading the profiles and appear similarly to previous years, with a landing page where profiles can be selected.
-Clicking one of the profile links will launch you into the Swagger UI for exploration.
  Once inside the Swagger UI, click the "Authorize" button to enter in the client id (key) and client secret you created in the Sandbox Admin site.
 This will allow you to test GET, PUT, and other API request via the Swagger UI.
 Do not use the "populated" credentials provided by default for anything other than general exploration.

 ### Sandbox Base and OAuth URLs
 Developers can further test their code integrations at the URLs in this section.
-- The base URL for the ODS/API is: ```https://test.edfi5.education.mn.gov/api/```
+- The base URL for the ODS/API is: ```https://test.edfi5.education.mn.gov/sb24/api/```
-- The Data Management URL is: ```https://test.edfi5.education.mn.gov/api/data/v3```
+- The Data Management URL is: ```https://test.edfi5.education.mn.gov/sb24/api/data/v3```

 #### Extension vs. Core Resources
 Note that Ed-Fi URLs vary based on whether or not core Ed-Fi standard or MN extensions are being accessed: